oxygenium-network/oxygenium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/web/WalletServer.md

  1. What is the purpose of this code?
    - This code defines a `WalletServer` class that extends `WalletEndpointsLogic` and `WalletDocumentation`, and contains a list of routes for various wallet-related operations.
 It also includes a `toApiError` function that maps `WalletError` instances to `ApiError` instances.
 2. What external libraries or dependencies does this code use?
    - This code uses several external libraries, including `io.vertx.ext.web`, `sttp`, and `sttp.tapir.server.vertx.VertxFutureServerInterpreter`.
-It also imports several classes and objects from the `org.alephium` package.
+It also imports several classes and objects from the `org.oxygenium` package.
 3. What license is this code released under?
    - This code is released under the GNU Lesser General Public License, version 3 or later.